Both have unique advantages for your unique body—and your unique fitness goals.

 Exercisers have strong opinions about free weights and strength machines—specifically, which they think is best.
 But the truth is one approach isn’t the best 100 percent of the time.

-Free weights, including dumbbells and kettlebells, allow you to move freely forward and backward, side to side, and up and down, explains Ryan Campbell, a training specialist at Anytime Fitness of Southern Wisconsin.
+Free weights, including dumbbells and kettlebells, allow you to move freely forward and backward, side to side, and up and down, explains Wisconsin-based personal trainer Ryan Campbell.

 Strength machines, however, are typically fixed to an axis, meaning your body can only move in one predetermined path.